SemaglutideGLP-1OzempicWegovyWhere to Buy

 The Legal Access Routes in 2026

-1. Brand-name Ozempic (type 2 diabetes indication).
+1. Brand Ozempic (T2D indication).
 Ozempic is FDA-approved for glycaemic control in type 2 diabetes.
-It's also widely used off-label for weight management — legal under physician discretion, though insurance coverage for this use varies significantly.
-List price approximately $935/month; with insurance or manufacturer coupons, significantly less.
+Off-label use for weight loss is legal under physician discretion, but insurance coverage for that off-label path is hit-or-miss.
+List price runs about $935/month.
+Insurance or manufacturer coupons knock it way down.

-2. Brand-name Wegovy (weight management indication).
-Wegovy is FDA-approved for chronic weight management.
-List price approximately $1,350/month.
-Insurance coverage has improved since 2023 but remains inconsistent.
-Novo Nordisk's NovoCare programme offers savings for qualifying patients.
+2. Brand Wegovy (weight management indication).
+Wegovy carries the FDA approval for chronic weight management.
+List price is about $1,350/month.
+Coverage has improved since 2023 but it's still inconsistent payer to payer.
+NovoCare offers savings for people who qualify.

-4. Compounded semaglutide for specific clinical needs.
-This narrow exception remains available through 503A pharmacies.
-If you have documented excipient allergies (e.g., to the polysorbate 80 in Ozempic/Wegovy), require an unusual dose that isn't commercially available, or have another specific clinical need, a prescribing physician can justify compounding on that basis.
-The pharmacy must be able to articulate the clinical distinction clearly.
+4. Grandfathered compounded sema for specific clinical needs.
+This is the narrow lane that's still open through 503A pharmacies.
+Documented excipient allergy (think polysorbate 80 in Ozempic/Wegovy), an off-grid dose that isn't commercially available, or another specific clinical justification can qualify you.
+The prescriber documents the rationale and the pharmacy has to be able to articulate the clinical distinction without hand-waving.

 [Semaglutide](/research/semaglutide) Access Routes — Monthly Cost Comparison (2026) Horizontal bar chart.
 Wegovy list price $1,350/month.
 Ozempic list price $935/month.
 Compounded (narrow exception) approximately $250/month.
 Manufacturer savings programme with insurance as low as $25/month co-pay.
 Source: Novo Nordisk pricing, GoodRx 2026.
 Semaglutide: Monthly Cost by Access Route (2026) Out-of-pocket estimates — Novo Nordisk pricing, GoodRx 2026 Wegovy (list price) $1,350/mo Ozempic (list price) $935/mo Compounded (exception) ~$250/mo With insurance / NovoCare $25–200/mo co-pay $0 $350 $700 $1,050 $1,400 Source: Novo Nordisk / NovoCare programme, GoodRx (2026)